Bi-continuous semigroups for flows on infinite networks: Transport problems in (in)finite metric graphs

 \subsection{Conclusion}

 We have shown that the abstract theory of bi-continuous operator semigroups can be successfully applied to study transport processes in infinite networks.
 This opens the door for various possible further considerations.
-In fact, our setting is already used in \cite{Dob2020} where the long-term behaviour of the solutions in the spirit of \cite{DKS2009} is studied.
-It is shown that, under suitable assumptions on the graph, the bi-continuous semigroups obtained in Theorem \ref{thm:BiContNet}, Theorem \ref{thm:BiContNet-Q}, and Theorem \ref{thm:BiContNet-gen-fin} all behave asymptotically periodic with respect to the operator norm. }
+In fact, our setting is already used in \cite{Dob2020} where the long-term behaviour of the solutions in the spirit of \cite{DKS2009} is studied. {By using a concept of the semigroup at infinity and recently developed asymptotical theory,} it is shown that, under suitable assumptions on the graph, the bi-continuous semigroups obtained in Theorem \ref{thm:BiContNet} {and} and Theorem \ref{thm:BiContNet-Q} {both} behave asymptotically periodic with respect to the operator norm. {In the case of general velocities, the question of well-posedness of problem \eqref{eqn:F} as well as the description of the long-time behaviour of its solutions in $\L^{\infty}\left(\left[0,1\right],\ell^1\right)$ remain open.} }